tapis-project/documentation/source/technical/jobs.rst

 JobFileInputs can be named or unnamed.
 When the *name* field is assigned, Jobs will look for an input with the same name in the application definition (all application inputs are named).
 When a match is found, values from the AppFileInput are merged into unassigned fields in the JobFileInput.

 The *name* must start with an alphabetic character or an underscore (_) followed by zero or more alphanumberic or underscore characters.
 If the name does not match one of the input names defined in the application, then the application must have *strictFileInputs=false*.
 If the name matches an input name defined in the application, then the application's inputMode must be REQUIRED or OPTIONAL.
 An error occurs if the inputMode is FIXED and there is a name match--job inputs cannot override FIXED application inputs.

+The optional *notes* field can contain any valid user-specified JSON object.

 Except for in-place inputs discussed below, the *sourceUrl* is the location from which data are copied to the *targetPath*.
 In Posix systems the sourceUrl can reference a file or a directory.
 When a directory is specified, the complete directory subtree is copied.